rahulkumar2023/SQL/README.md

+Here's the updated **README.md** including the HTML file and all other content you shared:

+---

 # SQL Masterclass Repository

 This repository contains a collection of SQL exercises, scripts, datasets, and interactive learning resources, including the **SQL Murder Mystery** and accompanying HTML interface.

+---

 ## **Repository Contents**